|

 Thermal

-transfer printers require much less maintenance.
+Transfer printers require much less maintenance.
 In

 fact, they can stand idle indefinitely, without the weekly